-A student should never take someone else's material and present it as his or her own.
-Doing so means committing plagiarism.
+You should never take someone else's material and present it as your own.

 - "material" means ideas, words, code, suggestions, corrections on one's work, etc. - Using someone else's material may be appropriate - e.g., software libraries - always clearly identify the external material, and acknowledge its source.
 Failing to do so means committing plagiarism. - the work will be evaluated based on its added value